maubanel/UE5-CPP-Functions-Templates-Classes/macros/README.md

 ##### `Step 3.`\|`UECPPFTC`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Next to the function definition click on the paint brush button and select **Create definition of `ResetHealth` in HealthCounter.cpp**.
+Next to the function definition click on the icon and select **Create definition of `ResetHealth` in HealthCounter.cpp**.

 Then you just assign our **RESETHEALTH** macro to the **Health** variable.
 Then we set the **Text** component to reflect this change to the **Health** variable.